 After the generation of our phylogenies, comparative methods are necessary to assess correlation between the number of gall chambers and position of the gall.
-To run Pagel tests [7] on the two traits, the software BayesTraitsV4 was used [6].
-Primarily, two character matrices needed to be built.
-One character matrix is required for creating a mirror tree of trait mapping in Mesquite version 3.7.0 [5].
+To run Pagel Tests (tests of dependency) [5] on the two traits, the software BayesTraitsV4 was used [6].
+Primarily, two-character matrices needed to be built.
+One character matrix is required for creating a mirror tree of trait mapping in Mesquite version 3.7.0 [7].
 The second character matrix is required for BayesTraitsV4 analysis.
 Using the character state data in the table provided by Ronquist et al., a character matrix was constructed in Mesquite scoring values for the gall inducing taxa in the phylogeny.
 The scoring of the characters can be visualized in figure 5.
 Once the character matrix was built, a mirror tree window was created in Mesquite.
-The mirror tree window has parsimony traced character history for number of gall chambers on the left hand side and traced character history for location of the gall on the right hand side.
+The mirror tree window has parsimony traced character history for number of gall chambers on the left-hand side and traced character history for location of the gall on the right-hand side.
 The colors for the 4 states were coordinated in accordance to my hypothesis on both sides of the tree.
-Green was used to display single gall chambers and vegetative locations on the plant,while blue was used to display multiple gall chambers and reproductive locations on the plant [5].
+Green was used to display single gall chambers and vegetative locations on the plant, while blue was used to display multiple gall chambers and reproductive locations on the plant [7].
 The unscored taxa, which are either Inquilines (gall wasps that inject larvae into other existing galls) or non-gall inducing taxa, were left as gray since they should be unscored.